Travis County

 1. Understanding the Audience:

-- What do we know about the audience?
+• What do we know about survivors?

-- What are their needs, interests, characteristics (age, gender, experience, living situation...), reasons to interact with the task force?
+• What are their needs, interests, and characteristics (e.g., age, gender, living situation)?

 2. Stakeholder Interviews: